tldr-pages/tldr/pages/common/electrum.md

 # electrum

-> Bitcoin thin client
-> Wallet and private key management
+> Ergonomic Bitcoin wallet and private key management

 - Create a new wallet